resiprocate/resiprocate/resip/recon/readme.txt

 Building sipXtapi on Generic Linux
 ----------------------------------
+Note:  sipXtackLib is no longer required with the addition of the DISABLE_STREAM_PLAYER define
 1. Go to sipXtapi root
 2. Apply resip/resip/recon/sipXtapi-10645-recon.patch to sipXtapi
 3. To build sipXportLib: